codeforequity-at/botium-connector-watson/README.md

 This connector provides a CLI interface for importing convos and utterances from your Watson workspace and convert it to BotiumScript.

-* Intents and user examples are converted to BotiumScript utterances and convo files (using the _watson-intents_ or _watson-intents-entities_ option)
+* Intents and user examples are converted to BotiumScript utterances and convo files (using the _import_ command and the _--buildconvos_ or _--buildentities_ option)
-* Entities and synonyms are converted to BotiumScript utterances and convo files (using the _watson-entities_ or _watson-intents-entities_ option)
+* Entities and synonyms are converted to BotiumScript utterances and convo files (using the _import_ command and the _--buildentities_ option)
-* User Conversations are downloaded and converted to BotiumScript convos or just a plain list for analytics (using the _watson-logs_ option)
+* User Conversations are downloaded and converted to BotiumScript convos or just a plain list for analytics (using the _importlogs_ command)

 You can either run the CLI with botium-cli (it is integrated there), or directly from this connector (see samples/convoV1/package.json for some examples):

-    > botium-connector-watson-cli watsonimport watson-intents
-    > botium-connector-watson-cli watsonimport watson-entities
-    > botium-connector-watson-cli watsonimport watson-intents-entities
+    > botium-connector-watson-cli import
-    > botium-connector-watson-cli watsonimport watson-logs --watsonformat convo
+    > botium-connector-watson-cli importlogs --watsonformat convo
-    > botium-connector-watson-cli watsonimport watson-logs --watsonformat intent
+    > botium-connector-watson-cli importlogs --watsonformat intent

 _Please note that a botium-core installation is required_

 For getting help on the available CLI options and switches, run:

+    > botium-connector-watson-cli import --help
-    > botium-connector-watson-cli watsonimport --help
+    > botium-connector-watson-cli importlogs --help

 ## Watson Assistant Context Handling